bjorkhammer/cluster_regulatization_public/README.md

 Arguments are number of clusters, the trajectory file and the feature file.

 ### code/fscatter.py
-Plot scatter plot with hisograms for systems with 2 atomic types.
+Make feature plot with hisograms for systems with 2 atomic types.
 Argumens are the trajectory file and the feature file.